The Fury (Farris novel): Plot summary

-In 1972, a young man named Robin Sandza lives with his strictly religious aunt and uncle due to his father Peter’s frequent trips on business.
+In 1972, a young man named Robin Sandza lives with his strictly religious aunt and uncle due to his father Peter's frequent trips on business.
 As he grows, Robin develops powerful psychic abilities.
-Unknown to Robin, his father’s "business trips" are cover for his true occupation as a government assassin.
-One of Peter's superiors in the intelligence community, the cruel and ambitious Ben Childermass, learns of Robin’s abilities.
-Childermass fakes Robin’s death for Peter, while also convincing Robin of Peter’s death, all as part of a conspiracy to isolate Robin and turn him into a deadly weapon under Childermass’ control.
+Unknown to Robin, his father's "business trips" are cover for his true occupation as a government assassin.
+One of Peter's superiors in the intelligence community, the cruel and ambitious Ben Childermass, learns of Robin's abilities.
+Childermass fakes Robin's death for Peter, while also convincing Robin of Peter's death, all as part of a conspiracy to isolate Robin and turn him into a deadly weapon under Childermass' control.

 Robin also shares a psychic bond with Gillian Bellaver, the daughter of immensely rich and influential parents, owing to the two of them being psychic "twins".
-Though Robin remembers past lives where they were together, Gillian does not and was born a few years after Robin in this cycle.
+Though Robin remembers past lives where they were together, Gillian does not.
 As a result, Robin's powers have surpassed Gillian's.
 Though their bond is different than it had been in other lives, they can still "visit" each other psychically, and have done so since Gillian was much younger.

 In 1976, Gillian's own psychic powers begin to emerge after an intense clairvoyant episode leads to a hospital stay.
 She grows in strength quickly, but has no control.
 Her powers cause her to pass out, while the energy she generates when using them cause fatal hemorrhaging in anyone unlucky enough to be nearby.

 By now, Peter has realized Robin's death was faked and is using his vicious and violent skills to hunt down Childermass and reclaim his son.
 In the process, he learns of Gillian as Childermass is also made aware of the young woman's potential.
-Childermass’ agents nearly kill Peter as he attempts to find Robin.
+Childermass' agents nearly kill Peter as he attempts to find Robin.